JAleksandrov/EmailOrderSender/README.md

 # EmailOrderSender
 This script receives emails from specified email in this case it will be on the Gmail server, each email which will contain a product it will send out the correct download URL to the customer.
+It also informs you when somebody downloads the file from you.

 Server used: AWS Ubuntu.